vineet2411sharma/Vineet-s-Profile/README.md

 ## 🌱 I'm Currently Learning -

+- Solidity
-- Web Development
+- Rust
-- React
+- Working of EVM

 <br>

-## 👨🏽‍💻 I'm Looking for -
+## 👨🏽‍💻 Previous Internship -

-- Internship in React Development (Preferred)
-- Internship in Web Development
-- Internship in Software Development
+- Full Stack Development Intern (Full-time)
+-Admin Dashboard Software for Organization Connect, an Enterprise connect platform that combines independent modules to allow enterprises to manage the --core functions of connecting applications.
+-Role:
+-Prototype Design: Design mockup & prototype for Admin Dashboard.
+-Frontend: Developed & managed the frontend side of the codebase using ReactJS, Typescript, and Material UI.
+-Firebase: Manage the firebase dashboard of the project.

 <br>